spacepy/examples/SpacePy - Cusp energetic particles.md

 ### Cusp-crossing data
 The cusp pass data from the Polar spacecraft in Niehof et al. (2010) was calculated in IDL and saved as an IDL saveset.
 This provides a good example of moving from IDL to Python.
 An IDL saveset can easily be read into a Python dictionary with [scipy.io](https://docs.scipy.org/doc/scipy/reference/generated/scipy.io.readsav.html#scipy.io.readsav).
 This saveset has been included in the `tutorial_data` directory.

 The data were saved as a series of timestamps (as year, month, day, and minute of day) and conditional arrays for whether Polar was in the cusp or observed energetic particles.
+Most of the analysis was done using times as seconds since 1996-1-1.
+This isn't ideal--it's better to stick with a standard representation such as TAI throughout, but at least it is fairly easy to do conversions, so this tutorial can demonstrate the conversions.

 This illustrates two different ways to deal with applying a function across elements of multiple numpy arrays: one is to use a list comprehension, and one is to use [vectorize](https://numpy.org/doc/stable/reference/generated/numpy.vectorize.html#numpy.vectorize), which will call the function once for each element of the inputs and return an array. `vectorize` does not parallelize, but it's still usually faster than a for loop in Python (it does much of the looping in C).